hargoniX/master/thesis/thesis.typ

 the solver are run in parallel with different options.
 This is done because different configurations might allow the solver to explore more approaches, thus increasing the chances of success.
 The second modification concerns the options used for the portfolio.
-They were provided to me in private communications by Andrew Reynolds and mostly vary the strategy that cvc5 uses for reasoning with quantifiers:
+They were provided to me in private communications by Andrew Reynolds and vary the strategy that cvc5 uses for reasoning with quantifiers:
 + `--finite-model-find --fmf-mbqi=none --uf-ss-fair-monotone`
 + `--finite-model-find --decision=internal --uf-ss-fair-monotone`